 Key Questions Addressed

-• How does red-teaming evaluation differ from traditional benchmarking in uncovering vulnerabilities
+• How red-teaming evaluation differs from traditional benchmarking in uncovering vulnerabilities.

-• Who are the potential adversaries and what capabilities they possess at each entry point
+• Who the potential adversaries are and what capabilities they possess at each system entry point.

-• Clear definitions of often-confused terms like Direct vs. Indirect Prompt Injection
+• What distinguishes often-confused terms like Direct vs. Indirect Prompt Injection.

-• Evidence-based best practices and limitations of red-teaming exercises
+• What the evidence-based best practices and limitations of red-teaming exercises are.

 Staying Current